 Can my values, skills and passions help me find a career?

-A dream job is often one that uses a person’s passions and skills to use.
-This might seem like an impossible goal, especially when there’s no immediate connection between them.
+A dream job is often one where a person can use both their skills and passions on a daily basis.
+This might seem like an impossible goal, especially when there are no immediate connection between them.
 Try this exercise as a start: Make three lists that outline your skills, values and passions, and then circle one word from each list.
 Then, try to find a possible career or sector that encompasses all three words.
 Continue this technique until you’ve written out a list of different jobs – you may be surprised by how many you come up with!

 Which aspects of your current role do you enjoy the most?

 If you stop and think about the tasks you perform in your current role, which ones do you look forward to the most?
-If you’re in personal assistant job and you love when your principal asks you to organise office parties or company events, maybe look at a role in the events industry.
+If you’re in a personal assistant job and you love when your Principal asks you to organise office parties or company events, maybe look at a role in the events industry.
 Similarly, if you find that you love the tasks where you can use your imagination, like designing a presentation or a social media graphic, maybe you’re more suited to the creative field.
 Whatever it is, identifying the element of your current role you enjoy is a fantastic way to point you in the direction of several potential meaningful careers!

-If you’re ready to start job hunting for a meaningful career, submit your details online or look at our live job listings today!
+If you’re ready to start job hunting for a meaningful career, read through our comprehensive guide to planning your job search.